Informfully/Documentation/docs/source/database.rst

 .. note::

-    We provide an in-depth `recommendation list tutorial <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ on how to connect your recommener framework and the Informfully back end with the `relevant code <https://github.com/Informfully/Documentation/tree/main/sample>`_.
+    We provide an in-depth `recommendation list tutorial <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ on how to connect your recommender framework and the Informfully back end with the `relevant code <https://github.com/Informfully/Documentation/tree/main/sample>`_.

 signins*
 --------